-[Investigation] 'Smurfing': How Russians laundered €4m in Belgium
+[Investigation] Smurfing: How Russians laundered €4m in Belgium

 Investigation

-'Smurfing': How Russians laundered €4m in Belgium
+Smurfing: How Russians laundered €4m in Belgium

 It was 'just' €4m.